apecloud/kubeblocks/docs/user_docs/installation/install-kbcli-and-kubeblocks-on-new-kubernetes-cluster.md

 ---
 title: Install kbcli and KubeBlocks on new Kubernetes cluster
 description: Install kbcli and KubeBlocks on new Kubernetes cluster, the environment is clean
-keywords: [playground, install, KubeBlocks,]
+keywords: [playground, install, KubeBlocks]
-sidebar_position: 4
+sidebar_position: 2
 sidebar_label: Install kbcli and KubeBlocks on new Kubernetes cluster
 ---